alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 ### 100 m/s

 At 360 km/h and 223 mph,
-we have reached at a very interesting point in our scale.
+we have reached a very interesting point in our scale.
 [No known animals](https://en.wikipedia.org/wiki/Fastest_animals) are able to reach this speed except perhaps for the peregrine falcon, which [has been clocked at 389 km/h](https://www.airspacemag.com/flight-today/falling-with-the-falcon-7491768/):